 A team of USC master’s students created a disinfection robot called LASER-D to use on COVID-19 prevention.
 See video.

-Articles about robotics, using HMIs as intelligent edge devices, working from home, COVID-19, and more were Control Engineering’s five most clicked articles from June 22-28, 2020.
+Articles about wastewater surveillance tracking, COVID-19 infections, using IIoT for a more energy-efficient pump environment, top 5 VFD parameter changes explained, and more were Control Engineering’s five most clicked articles from Jan.
+18-24, 2021.
 Miss something?
 You can catch up here.